zonemaster/zonemaster/docs/specifications/Basic-TP/basic01.md

 A recursive NS-record lookup for the child domain name starting at the root domain should be done, and the steps of the process recorded.

-1. If the recursion reaches a nameserver that responds with a redirect directly to the requested domain, including functional glue, the test succeeds.
-The domain through which the nameserver was found is considered the parent domain.
+1. If the recursion reaches a name server that responds with a redirect directly to the requested domain, including functional glue, the test succeeds.
+The domain through which the name server was found is considered the parent domain.
-2. If the recursion reaches a nameserver that authoritatively responds with NXDOMAIN for the child domain, the test succeeds.
-The domain through which the nameserver was found is considered the parent domain.
+2. If the recursion reaches a name server that authoritatively responds with NXDOMAIN for the child domain, the test succeeds.
+The domain through which the name server was found is considered the parent domain.
 3. If the recursion reaches a point where the recursion for some reason cannot continue before either case 1 or 2 happens, the test fails.